Days

 Estimate: $2,240

 For smaller, lighter models, you may be able to pack your mattress in a mattress shipping box and use the FedEx Home Delivery® service.
-This option only applies to packages under 150 pounds, and there are dimension restrictions.
+This option only applies to packages under 150 pounds, and there are dimension limits.
 Even when we entered the dimensions of our smallest mattress size (twin) into FedEx’s shipping rate calculator, it listed their LTL freight shipping service as the only option.

 We also used this calculator to get a price estimate for freight shipping a queen-size mattress.
 Again, we entered San Antonio to Denver as an example.
 The calculator quoted us $2,240 for three-day freight shipping, the cheapest option available.